hellofresh/klepto/CONTRIBUTING.md

 * Document new code
 * End files with a newline.

 Happy Coding from the HelloFresh Engineering team!
+Test